silversub/terraform/tf-provider.md

       ```
       2018/09/25 17:30:14 {{site.data.keyword.cloud_notm}} Provider version 0.11.3  fdc4aa0f0547177f3ea8b14c7a58a849e240f64a
       This binary is a plugin.
 These are not meant to be executed directly.
-      Please execute the program that consumes these plugins, which will load any plugins automatically
+      Please execute the program that consumes these plugins, which loads any plugins automatically
       ```
       {: screen}